deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 All of those *should* have been gratefully, enthusiastically and repeatedly exploited to their maximum erotic potential.

-Instead…
+Instead...

 They had *had* sex, oh yes.
 Powerful, athletic, gasping sex.
 Legs wrapped around him so hard that her knees creaked sex.
 Fingernails down his back drawing blood sex.
 The cold glass of that huge sturdy floor-to-ceiling window against her back and buttocks sex, made all the better by the scandalous illusion of exhibitionism.

 That had all been *one* ride.
 A mind-blowing reunion fuck that had promised more and even better to follow, but failed to deliver.
-Adam was…*Busy*.
+Adam was...*Busy*.

 How the hell somebody could keep so *busy* on their Christmas break was beyond her, but he got up at four in the goddamn morning, span through the shower, then vanished to the gym, returning around sunset aching and exhausted and full of willing spirit but empty of actual energy.

 Naturally she'd complained.
 He'd explained that he HAD to keep his training regime up, that every gram of muscle mass was a target he had to hit.
 When she'd suggested dinner, he'd pointed out that his every calorie and vitamin was tightly controlled.

 And he was so *stealthy*.
 There was no hope of waking up to at least get a few minutes with him in the dark of the early morning, because he'd slip out of bed like a dream, shower like rain on the window, and when he slipped out of the room the door closed behind him with a click that was quieter than the wall clock's ticking.
-When he came back, she could snuggle up to him all she liked, she'd get kissed, maybe some happy nose-nuzzles and all that good stuff…for the few minutes until he fell asleep, completely drained by his regimen.
+When he came back, she could snuggle up to him all she liked, she'd get kissed, maybe some happy nose-nuzzles and all that good stuff...for the few minutes until he fell asleep, completely drained by his regimen.

 All things considered, spending her lover's birthday alone at noon in a dry-dock sized bathtub and treating herself to a Mojito jug intended for two wasn't how she'd envisioned their time together going.